 In this case, upon inspection, I could see that the two sofas were not made from polyester, but rather a very natural fine linen with down feather filled cushions.
 Furniture and upholstery labels do not tell the whole story.
 These sofas are super high quality, hand-made furniture, and extremely expensive.
 Unfortunately, the yellowing was severe.
 The photo below does not reveal the severity.
 I explained it was likely correctable with patience.
 Most likely requiring two visits.

-Thankfully, there was no chemical burning or damage on these sofas.
+Thankfully, there was no permanent damage on these sofas.
 Another bullet dodged was there was no problems with the ticking fabric used for the down seat cushions.
 Ticking is a cotton or linen textile that is tightly woven for durability and to prevent down feathers from poking through the fabric.
 When treated with fire flame retardants it can cause permanent colour damage.
 More about that is a future article.